This post may contain affiliate links. Please read my disclosure policy for more info.

 Before we start I do want to state that it’s vital we get into the Word of God and know it well.
 We must be able to rightly discern what we are hearing.

 It can be easy to think something is God when in reality it’s just ourselves or the enemy.
-We can do this by knowing the Word and the nature/character of God.
+How we safe guard ourselves is by knowing the Bible and the nature/character of God.
+From a Biblical stand point… not from what we think God should be like.
+I can’t stress this enough.

 The voice of the Lord is over the waters;